acfr/eup3m/README.md

 ## Overview
 This repository provides an open-source implementation of the methods described in <a href="#cite:gmd">(Leung, Lowe and Melkumyan, 2024)</a>.
 The python code serves a dual purpose: it may be used to (a) build models and/or (b) evaluate model performance.
 As illustration, the picture below shows a comparison between two probabilistic models.
-One aspect it enables is the visualisation of the synchronicity measure (which relates to model likelihood) as a local distortion map.
+One aspect it enables is the visualisation of the synchronicity measure (which indicates the consensus between the model prediction and groundtruth) as a local distortion map.
 The technical details are described in the referenced paper, however, it is worth emphasizing an essential feature that defines probabilistic models.

 Probabilistic models view the modelled attribute (for example, the concentration of copper in a porphyry deposit) as a random process and uses a predictive distribution (e.g. providing the posterior mean and standard deviation as an estimate rather than a single value) to describe the attribute at an unobserved location.
 This viewpoint differs funadmentally from deterministic models and it is depicted at the bottom half of the image below.